 Consent for Release of Information

 In accordance with the Family Educational Rights and Privacy Act (FERPA), and to ensure your privacy, no account will be discussed with another person (this includes non-custodial parents, guardians, or other family members), without written consent from the student and (if applicable) the custodial parent.
 Consent forms are available online and at the Registrar’s Office.

 Selective Service Requirement

 The Military Selective Service Act requires that men between the ages of 18 and 26 register with the Selective Service Administration.
 Any male student who fails to do so is ineligible for financial aid.
 Confirmation of Selective Service registration is completed through an electronic match between the Selective Service Administration and the U.S. Department of Education when you apply for financial aid using the FAFSA.
-Or you can register online at http://www.sss.gov.
+You can register online at http://www.sss.gov or at your local Post Office.
 If additional confirmation is required, the Financial Aid Office will contact you.